How can we help?

 we reasonably believe that the representative is not authorised to represent you; or

 at the time we are dealing with the complaint, the representative has been excluded by the Australian Financial Complaints Authority (AFCA) from representing you in relation to your complaint lodged with AFCA.
-AFCA provides a fair and independent financial services complaints resolution that is free to consumers.
+AFCA provides fair and independent dispute resolution for complaints relating to financial services, at no cost to consumers.

-3. ING key steps in dealing with Complaints
+3. ING key steps for dealing with complaints

 Step 1:

-Your first point of contact for raising complaints and feedback can be any of our staff members, but is generally someone from our customer complaints team.
+Your first point of contact for raising complaints and feedback can be any of our staff members.
 They will attempt to address your concerns and resolve your dispute.

 Contact details - your phone number or other preferred method of contact.
 If you wish to be called only during certain hours, please let us know.